Issue AI Analytics for Jira

 3. Groovy script integrates with a Private AI model over HTTP or other means

-4. Groovy script returns a single String result, which contains the generated analytics
+4. Groovy script returns a single String result, which contains the generated result

-5. Resulting analytics are persisted in the Jira database as cache
+5. [If this is an AI Analytics interaction] Resulting analytics are persisted in the Jira database as cache

 For proper execution the following best practises must be followed: